colltoaction/writings/Adjoint School 2025/Application Form.md

 I attend several seminars including Category Theory, Graph Theory and Quantum Logic and I also learn much from online presentations such as Topos Colloquium and GReTA Seminar.
 I attended the Quantum Physics and Logic conference (QPL2024) where I met many knowledgeable participants including people from previous Adjoint School editions.
 I was fortunate to meet Federico Holik and other local students who invited me to join their seminar on Quantum Logic and Computing.

 During my Bachelor studies I had four internships in the U.S, one at Google and three at Microsoft.
-I then settled in my home city where I had senior roles at a startup and then at a big company.
-Last year I resumed my Master's studies and shifted my attention to academia with the goal of producing knowledge and tools with a lasting impact.
+I worked in the Windows Photos application, in the Google Developer portal, and in the open-source .NET Framework Core.
+I was also a teaching assistant in Algorithms and in Digital Technology courses.
+Most recently I worked as a senior network engineer at Medallia but since then I've shifted my attention to my Master's studies and academia with the goal of producing knowledge and tools with a lasting impact.

 ## Describe your expectations for the Adjoint School